 - Keep the Outside of Your House Well Lit

 Lighting is key when securing your home.
 Ensure that your front door light is turned on at dusk.
 Similarly, ensure that all entry points are well lit.
-This ensures that any suspicious person can be spotted immediately by the neighbours.
-In the same vein, you could consider having spotlights in your compound especially if it is surrounded by tall trees.
+This ensures that any suspicious person can be spotted immediately by the neighbors.
+In the same vein, you should consider having spotlights in your compound especially if it is surrounded by tall trees.
 A better idea would be to invest in timed flood lights or motion-sensitive lights.
 A well-lit compound is a good deterrent to would be burglars.

 - Secure Your Doors